Rule #1 of Personal Finance: SPEND LESS THAN YOU EARN!

 Good habits can create dollars, but dollars seldom create good habits.
 Using dollars to create a bad habit will usually chain bad habits together.
-By being aware of your spending (with a budget), eating food prepared and cooked at home (as opposed to eating out every day), by securing reasonably safe and economical transportation (as opposed to a brand new leased BMW or Full Size Pickup with a loan) or choosing what entertainment is worth paying for and ditching what you don’t use, the good financial habits will slowly over-time pickup traction as you work on bettering your financial situation.
-Good habits can also help form other good habits.
+By being aware of your spending (with a budget), eating food prepared and cooked at home (as opposed to eating out every day), by securing reasonably safe and economical transportation (as opposed to a brand new leased BMW or Full-Size Pickup with a loan) or choosing what entertainment is worth paying for and ditching what you don’t use, the good financial habits will slowly over-time pickup traction as you work on bettering your financial situation.
+Good habits can also help to form other good habits.
 For example, eating healthy foods at home typically will have fewer preservatives and salt thus helping to have fewer medical bills now and down the road.
 The problem here though is that bad habits can potentially create other bad habits.
 You don’t use a budget, so every month you use a credit card or a payday lender to bridge the gap.
 Relying on these institutions will be detrimental to any progress that is to be made.

 The great part about snowballing or avalanching your debt (we’ll cover both methods in a later post) is that it will free up dollars previously committed to other things in your life.
 This is especially true with the debt snowball.
 Once the snowball has bowled over a couple of debts, money begins to be freed up, and the possibility of lifestyle inflation comes into play.
 Now that you have some money that wasn’t there previously, it’s tremendously important to give those dollars a job.
 Money sitting around without a defined purpose tends to be spent frivolously.
 Immediately put the money that’s been freed up back to work for you and either pay off more debt, save for a rainy day or define a goal for it to be used for and apply them to that.